+M34863-P07803

-M32049-P07803 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

 THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
 ALTISOURCE PORTFOLIO SOLUTIONS S.A.
-For Withhold For All To withhold authority to vote for any individual nominee(s), mar The Board of Directors recommends you vote FOR the following: All All Except "For All Except" and write the number(s) of the nominee(s) on th line below.
-Election of Directors.
-Nominees: 0 0 0 - 01) William C. Erbey 02) William B. Shepro 03) Roland Müller-Ineichen 04) Timo Vättö 05) W. Michael Linn not Abotoin The Board of Directors recommends you For Against Abstain 5.
-Proposal to discharge each of the current and 0 0 vote FOR the following proposals: past Directors of Altisource Portfolio Solutions S.A. for the performance of their Proposal to ratify the appointment of Deloitte & Touche LLP and Deloitte S.A. (together "Deloitte") as our independent registered 0 0 0 mandate during the year ended December 31, 2010 certified public accounting firm for the fiscal year ending December 31, 2011 6.
-An advisory vote on executive compensation 0 0 0 3.
-Proposal to approve and ratify the Directors' report for the year ended December 31, 2010 0 0 0 The Board of Directors 1 Year 2 Years 3 Ye recommends that you vote FOR "Three Years" on the following proposal: ars Abstain Proposal to approve the Luxembourg statutory accounts for the year ended December 31, 2010 and to allocate the results of the year ended December 31, 0 0 0 An advisory vote on the frequency O O O c of holding an advisory vote on executive compensation 0 2010 For Aga nst Abstain For address changes and/or comments, please c box and write them on the back where indicated. heck this 0 8.
-Proposal to approve a change in Directors' O Compensation 0 Please indicate if you plan to attend this meeting.
-0 0 NOTE: Such other business as may properly come before the mea or any adjournment thereof. ting Yes No Please sign exactly as your name(s) appear(s) her executor, administrator, or other fiduciary, please giv should each sign personally.
-All holders must sign, please sign in full corporate or partnership name, by /e full title a If a corpo as such.
-Joi ration or pa nt owners Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+The Board of Directors recommends you vote FOR the For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. following: 1.
+Election of Directors 0 0 0 Nominees: 01) William C. Erbey 02) William B. Shepro 03) Roland Müller-Ineichen 04) Timo Vättö 05) W. Michael Linn Proposal to discharge each of the current and past Directors of Altisource Portfolio Solutions S.A. for the performance of their mandate during the year ended For о Against o Abstain o The Board of Directors recommends you vote FOR the following proposals: For Against Abstain December 31, 2010 Proposal to ratify the appointment of Deloitte &amp; Touche LLP to be our independent registered certified public accounting firm for the year ending December 31, 2011 and Deloitte S.A. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same period 0 0 o 6.
+An advisory vote on executive compensation 0 0 0 The Board of Directors recommends that you 1 Year 2 vote FOR "Three Years" on the following proposal: Years 3 Years Abstain Proposal to approve and ratify the Directors' report for the year ended December 31, 2010 0 0 0 7.
+An advisory vote on the frequency of holding o an advisory vote on executive compensation 0 0 0 0 0 0 The Board of Directors recommends you vote FOR the following proposal: For Against Abstain Proposal to approve the Luxembourg statutory accounts for the year ended December 31, 2010 and to allocate the results of the year ended December 31, 8.
+Proposal to approve a change in Directors' Compensation 0 0 0 2010 and write NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+For address changes and/or comments, please check this them on the back where indicated.
+S DOX and write 0 Please indicate if you plan to attend this meeting.
+0 0 Yes No Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date